shabin5785/Golang_notes/GO_1.md

 -The zero-value mechanism ensures that a var iable always holds a well-defined value of its typ e;
-**in Go there is no such thing as an uninitialized var iable.** This simplifies code and often ensures sensible behavior of boundary conditions without ext ra work
+**in Go there is no such thing as an uninitialized var iable.** This simplifies code and often ensures sensible behavior of boundary conditions without extra work

+-It is possible to declare and optionally initialize a set of var iables in a single declarat ion, with a matching list of expressions.
+Omitting the typ e al lows declarat ion of multiple var iables of different
+types:
+var i, j, k int // int, int, int var b, f, s = true, 2.3, "four" // bool, float64, string